HasithaDN-dev/YathraGo/mobile-driver/DRIVER_AUTH_FLOW.md

 4. **Add analytics** for registration completion tracking
 5. **Performance monitoring** for vehicle API calls

-This conversion provides a **robust, scalable, and maintainable** authentication system for the driver app with **simplified store structure** and **clean separation of vehicle APIs** while maintaining consistency with the customer app! 🚗✨
+This conversion provides a **robust, scalable, and maintainable** authentication system for the driver app with **simplified store structure**, **clean separation of vehicle APIs**, and **organized folder structure** while maintaining consistency with the customer app! 🚗✨